 Thomas Newcomen was a prominent British engineer, best known for inventing the atmospheric steam engine, the world’s oldest known steam engine for pumping water.

 The first operational Newcomen engine was built in 1712 at the Coneygree Coal Works near Dudley Castle, Staffordshire.

 The Newcomen engine largely influenced later designs such as James Watt’s engine.

 Born in Dartmouth, Devon, England, in February 1664, Thomas Newcomen was born into a merchant family.
 His father was Elias Newcomen a merchant and ship-owner; his mother, Sarah, died when he was an infant and his father married Alice Trenhale who raised Thomas.

 As a youth he served an engineering apprenticeship and in 1685 he began working as an ironmonger at Dartmouth.

 In his business, Newcomen forged connections with the tin mine owners in Cornwall who faced the difficulty of removing water from their ever deepening mines, to keep them dry and workable.

 Traditional methods using horses and buckets or manual pumping were labor intensive, slow and expensive.

 In 1699 Thomas Savery was granted a patent for a pump which relied on a vacuum to raise water up.

-Born in Dartmouth, Devon, England, Thomas Newcomen initially worked as an ironmonger at Dartmouth.
-Since flooding was a major problem in the area, Newcomen, with the help of a plumber named John Calley, extensively worked on a steam pump, which was found to be much efficient than Thomas Savery’s conventional crude pump.
+Newcomen was also interested in developing a pump.
+With the help of a plumber, John Calley, they extensively worked on a steam pump, which was found to be much more effective than Thomas Savery’s crude pump.